-Behavioural Code of Ethics
+Behavioural code of ethics

 We have organised the Australasian Ornithological Conference (AOC) to engender and promote a welcoming environment that is collaborative, supportive and engaging for everyone involved.
 We hope that it is a space where there are opportunities to share, develop and broaden viewpoints in a safe and inclusive environment.